 6.5.1 The Licensing Committee will, when appropriate, receive reports on the needs of Northumberland County's tourist economy to ensure these are met.
-The Licensing Committee will also have to take in to account employment issues in Northumberland and the potential for licensed premises to create new investment and employment opportunities.
+The Licensing Committee will also have to consider employment issues in Northumberland and the potential for licensed premises to create new investment and employment opportunities.